raybai07/ABSORB/README.md

 The ABSORB model adjusts for potential outcome reporting bias (ORB) in multivariate meta-analysis (MMA).
 The non-bias corrected model fits a Bayesian model for MMA with missing outcomes without adjusting for ORB.
 The D measure computes the Hellinger distance between the bias-corrected (ABSORB) model and the non-bias corrected posterior densities, thereby quantifying the impact of ORB on the results from the MMA.

+## 1. Installing the Package

-Note that in order to get this code to work, you need to have the most recent version of JAGS (Version 4.3.0) installed on your computer.
+In order to get this code to work, you need to have the most recent version of JAGS (Version 4.3.0) installed on your computer.
 You may install JAGS-4.x.y.exe from http://www.sourceforge.net/projects/mcmc-jags/files.
 Then in R, make sure that R is properly directed to the folder where JAGS-4.3.0 is installed.
 For example, if JAGS-4.3.0 is saved to your Program Files, you can set the environment variable as follows.

 ```